-The program of study emphasizes general knowledge and design research as well as focus areas.
+The program of study emphasizes general knowledge and design research as well as offering focus areas.
 Focus areas include histories and theories of design; innovation, technology and design strategies; and sustainability in environmental design.
 The curriculum provides special understanding of theories, technologies, social issues and management aspects related to the student's chosen focus area.
 While studio courses cannot be taken as electives, students take career-specific design electives and the program prepares students for all graduate programs in The Design School.